What can I say about London that hasn’t already been said?

 A Variety of Different Cuisines.

-In a city with so many nationalities you’re certainly going to find a variety of different food around every corner.
+In a city with so many nationalities you’re going to find a variety of different food around every corner.

 This could not make me happier.